-The European Foundation for the Care of Newborn Infants (EFCNI) is the first pan-European organisation to represent the interests of preterm and newborn infants and their families.
-It gathers together parents and health professionals from different disciplines with the common goal of improving long-term health of preterm and newborn children by ensuring the best possible prevention, treatment, care and support (www.efcni.org).
+The European Foundation for the Care of Newborn Infants (EFCNI) is the first pan-European organization to represent the interests of preterm and newborn infants and their families.
+It gathers together parents and health professionals from different disciplines with the common goal of improving the long-term health of preterm and newborn children by ensuring the best possible prevention, treatment, care and support (http://www.efcni.org/).

 The African Foundation for Premature Babies & Neonatal Care (AFPNC) is proud to be partners with the Ghana Health Service.
 To achieve our goals through this partnership, AFPNC works directly with the Family Health Division of the Ghana Health Service.